pawamoy/website/docs/posts/the-insiders-journey.md

 so offering it can be the decisive factor for a company to sponsor you!
-In my case I added $100/month and $200/month tiers, for Bronze :third_place: and Silver :second_place: sponsors, offering higher logo placement in the docs, and will probably add a Gold :first_place: tier later. budget You can see how tiers look [on my GitHub sponsors page](https://github.com/sponsors/pawamoy/).
+In my case I added $100/month and $200/month tiers, for Bronze :third_place: and Silver :second_place: sponsors, offering higher logo placement in the docs, and will probably add a Gold :first_place: tier later.
+You can see how tiers look [on my GitHub sponsors page](https://github.com/sponsors/pawamoy/).

 You are also looking for a platform that will allow automation, for example to grant access